🌱 GrowHobart.com.au β€” Free Planting Guide

 🌿GROW

-Sow: Aug–Sep in greenhouse/propagator, 2 seeds per large pot, 2cm deep.
+Sow: Aug–Sep in lean-to, 2 seeds per large pot.
 Thin to 1 plant.
-Transplant out in October when soil is warm.
+Transplant out Oct when soil is warm.
+Space: Vines spread 2–3m.

 Compact, Early Maturing and Sweet